-China Student Visa: X1 and X2, Residence Permit and Working While You Study
+China Student Visa: X1 and X2, the Residence Permit and Working While You Study

-China has built a clear two-tier system for international students.
-The X2 visa suits short-term programs, while for long-term ones there is the X1 entry visa, which after arrival requires obtaining a residence permit.
-The key feature: tourist or visa-free entry cannot be converted into student status.
-For students from Kyrgyzstan the procedure is standard, without additional filters.
-The main upsides are a relatively low financial threshold (from 2,500 dollars a year) and the possibility of official employment with the university's permission and a note in the residence permit.
+China runs a clear two-tier system for international students.
+The X2 visa suits short courses, while longer programmes call for the X1 entry visa, which after arrival requires a residence permit.
+The key point: tourist or visa-free entry cannot be converted into student status.
+For students from Kyrgyzstan the procedure is standard, with no additional filters.
+The main advantages are a relatively low financial threshold (from 2,500 dollars a year) and the option of official employment with the university's permission and a note in the residence permit.

-China issues two types of study visa.
-The X1 visa is intended for long-term study — over 180 days.
-It is an entry document that gives the right to stay in China for only 30 days after crossing the border.
-On arrival you must obtain a Residence Permit within this period, and it will be your main document for the entire period of study.
-The X2 visa is for short-term study of up to 180 days, for example for semester language courses, summer schools or short-term exchange programs.
-No residence permit is granted under it; the visa is valid for the entire period of study, but it is usually single-entry — once you leave, you cannot return on it.
+China issues two study visas.
+The X1 is for long-term study of more than 180 days.
+It is an entry document that allows you to stay in China for only 30 days after you cross the border.
+Within that window you must obtain a residence permit, which then becomes your main document for the whole of your studies.
+The X2 is for short-term study of up to 180 days — semester language courses, summer schools or short exchange programmes, for example.
+It comes with no residence permit and is valid for the entire study period, but it is usually single-entry: once you leave, you cannot return on it.

 Financial Requirements: How Much You Need to Show

-The Chinese embassy expects confirmation of financial solvency for the entire first year.
-For X1 (long-term study) you need at least 2,500 US dollars a year; for X2 (short-term) — at least 1,500 US dollars.
+The Chinese embassy expects proof that you can cover your first full year.
+For the X1 (long-term study) you need at least 2,500 US dollars a year; for the X2 (short-term), at least 1,500 US dollars.

-What is accepted as proof?
-A bank statement or certificate of available funds, issued no earlier than a month before applying, stating the account holder's full name, account number, amount and date.
-If you use your parents' account, be sure to attach proof of kinship — a birth certificate with translation.
-A scholarship will also do, for example a Chinese government scholarship or a university one.
+What counts as proof?
+A bank statement or certificate of available funds, issued no earlier than a month before you apply, showing the account holder's full name, account number, amount and date.
+If you use a parent's account, be sure to include proof of kinship — a birth certificate with a translation.
+A scholarship also qualifies, such as a Chinese government or university award.

-Important details: the statement must be in English or Chinese, or accompanied by a notarized translation.
-The money must have a clear origin — a sudden deposit of a large sum shortly before applying may raise questions with consular officers.
+A few details matter: the statement must be in English or Chinese, or come with a notarised translation.
+The funds must have a clear origin — a large sum deposited suddenly just before you apply may prompt questions from consular officers.

 The Application Process for Citizens of Kyrgyzstan

-The steps are as follows.
-First you receive an Admission Notice and a JW202 (or JW201) Form from the Chinese university — this is the main document confirming that the university sponsors you and assumes responsibility for you.
-The JW202 is for self-funded students, the JW201 — for those receiving a scholarship.
-Then you undergo a medical examination on the form approved by the Chinese authorities (the Foreigner Physical Examination Form) — this is a mandatory requirement for the X1 visa.
+The steps run as follows.
+First the Chinese university sends you an Admission Notice and a JW202 (or JW201) Form — the main document confirming that the university sponsors you and takes responsibility for you.
+The JW202 is for self-funded students, the JW201 for those on a scholarship.
+You then have a medical examination on the form approved by the Chinese authorities (the Foreigner Physical Examination Form), which is mandatory for the X1 visa.

-After this you fill in the online form on the new portal in English or Chinese.
-Be extremely careful: even an error in letter case or an extra space can lead to the application being returned.
-You upload all the documents and wait for preliminary approval online.
-After approval you visit the Embassy of the PRC in Bishkek in person to provide biometrics (fingerprints — usually for all applicants over 14) and make the final submission.
-Do not forget the printed first and last pages of the form.
-Then you pay the consular fee — since 2025 there has been a 25% discount on all types of Chinese visas (a temporary benefit, check at the time of application).
-And you receive your passport with the visa, usually within 4 working days.
+Next you complete the online form on the new portal in English or Chinese.
+Take great care: even a slip in letter case or a stray space can have the application returned.
+Upload all the documents and wait for preliminary approval online.
+Once approved, you visit the Embassy of the PRC in Bishkek in person to give biometrics (fingerprints, usually for all applicants over 14) and make the final submission.
+Remember to bring the printed first and last pages of the form.
+You then pay the consular fee — since 2025 there has been a 25% discount on all types of Chinese visa (a temporary measure, so check when you apply) — and collect your passport with the visa, usually within 4 working days.

 Key Documents

 You will need a passport valid for at least 6 months with at least one blank page for the visa, the online form and two 33×48 mm photographs on a light background.
 The originals and copies of the Admission Notice and the JW202/JW201 form are mandatory.
-You will also need a bank statement (financial proof), the medical form (for X1), a school certificate or diploma with a translation into English or Chinese (often required) and proof of accommodation — usually the university provides a dormitory, and it is enough to state the address in the form.
+You will also need a bank statement (financial proof), the medical form (for the X1), a school certificate or diploma with a translation into English or Chinese (often required) and proof of accommodation — the university usually provides a dormitory, so stating the address on the form is enough.

 Arrival: Residence Permit and Registration

-Having entered on the X1 visa, you must obtain a Residence Permit within 30 days.
+Once you have entered on the X1 visa, you must obtain a residence permit within 30 days.
 Your university's international office handles this.
-The process looks like this: you register at the university and undergo a medical check on the spot (even if you have already had one back home — China may require a repeat one, at your expense).
-Then, through the university, you submit a set of documents to the local Exit-Entry Administration bureau and receive a Residence Permit.
-It is usually issued for one year with annual renewal until the end of your studies.
+The process runs like this: you register at the university and have a medical check on the spot (even if you have already had one at home — China may require it again, at your expense).
+The university then submits a set of documents to the local Exit-Entry Administration bureau, and you receive a residence permit.
+It is usually issued for one year and renewed annually until you finish your studies.

-Residence registration is a very important point.
-Chinese law requires a foreigner to register their place of residence with the police within 24 hours of arrival (if you are not in a hotel).
+Residence registration matters a great deal.
+Chinese law requires a foreigner to register their address with the police within 24 hours of arrival (if you are not in a hotel).
 Universities usually do this centrally for students in dormitories.
-If you live in a private apartment, you register yourself.
+If you live in a private flat, you register yourself.

-Deadlines for the X1 visa: the application can be submitted no earlier than 90 days before the entry date.
-It is recommended to enter no earlier than 7–10 days before the official university registration date — if you arrive too early, the campus may be closed and the student office not working.
-Arrive too late — and you risk not meeting the 30-day deadline for obtaining the Residence Permit.
+Deadlines for the X1 visa: you can apply no earlier than 90 days before the entry date.
+It is best to arrive no earlier than 7–10 days before the official university registration date — come too early and the campus may be shut and the student office closed; come too late and you risk missing the 30-day deadline for the residence permit.

 Working While You Study

-China is strict on the employment of foreigners, but a legal channel for students exists — with the university's approval and the corresponding note in the Residence Permit.
-Without a special permit you cannot work: the X1 or X2 student visa does not grant the right to work.
-Legal work is possible only after obtaining permission from the university and adding a note to the Residence Permit stating the employer, place and duration of work.
-Illegal work carries fines of 5,000 to 20,000 yuan and deportation.
+China is strict about employing foreigners, but a legal route exists for students — with the university's approval and a corresponding note in the residence permit.
+You cannot work without a special permit: neither the X1 nor the X2 student visa carries the right to work.
+Legal employment is possible only after the university grants permission and a note is added to the residence permit stating the employer, the place and the duration of the work.
+Working illegally brings fines of 5,000 to 20,000 yuan and deportation.

-To obtain permission you must be 18, hold a valid Residence Permit valid for at least 6 months, have studied at the university for at least one year (for Bachelor's students) and have good academic standing.
-The hourly limits are as follows: during studies — no more than 8 hours a week and 40 hours a month; during holidays — no more than 16 hours a week and 80 hours a month.
-Typical jobs are teaching assistant, research assistant or administrative assistant at the university.
+To gain permission you must be 18, hold a valid residence permit good for at least 6 months, have studied at the university for at least one year (for Bachelor's students) and be in good academic standing.
+The hourly limits are: during term, no more than 8 hours a week and 40 hours a month; during the holidays, no more than 16 hours a week and 80 hours a month.
+Typical roles are teaching assistant, research assistant or administrative assistant at the university.

 After Graduation: Switching to a Work Visa

-Direct conversion of student status into work status is not possible.
-A graduate who has found a job in China must first cancel the student Residence Permit, then leave China, obtain a Z work visa outside the country, after which enter on the Z visa and obtain a work Residence Permit.
-The new K visa category, introduced in October 2025 for young foreign specialists in STEM, is still being clarified, and the details of its application for graduates are not yet entirely clear.
+You cannot convert student status into work status directly.
+A graduate who finds a job in China must first cancel the student residence permit, then leave the country, obtain a Z work visa from abroad, and finally re-enter on the Z visa and obtain a work residence permit.
+The new K visa category, introduced in October 2025 for young foreign STEM specialists, is still being clarified, and how it applies to graduates is not yet entirely clear.

 You have several obligations.
-You need to renew the Residence Permit at least 30 days before it expires, pay tuition and accommodation on time — otherwise the university will not renew the permit, register any change of address with the police within 24 hours and hold valid medical insurance (this is a mandatory condition for registering at the university and renewing the Residence Permit).
-The cost of insurance is around 800–1,000 yuan a year.
+You must renew the residence permit at least 30 days before it expires; pay tuition and accommodation on time, or the university will not renew the permit; register any change of address with the police within 24 hours; and hold valid medical insurance (a mandatory condition for registering at the university and renewing the residence permit).
+Insurance costs around 800–1,000 yuan a year.

-What you must not do.
-Overstaying the visa or Residence Permit carries a fine of 500 yuan a day (up to a maximum of 10,000 yuan) or deportation.
+And what you must not do.
+Overstaying the visa or residence permit brings a fine of 500 yuan a day (up to a maximum of 10,000 yuan) or deportation.
 You must not fail to register with the police within 24 hours of arrival or of a change of address — the penalty is the same.
-It is forbidden to work without official permission and to change university without notifying the immigration service and re-issuing the documents.
+Working without official permission is forbidden, as is changing university without notifying the immigration service and re-issuing the documents.

 Pitfalls and Realities

-• 30 days to obtain the Residence Permit.
+30 days to obtain the residence permit.
 The X1 visa is valid for only 30 days after entry.
-If you do not obtain the Residence Permit in time, you become an illegal resident.
-Bear in mind that the university's preparation of documents can take around 20 days.
-Plan to enter 7–10 days before registration begins — no earlier and no later.
+Miss the deadline and you become an illegal resident.
+Bear in mind that the university can take around 20 days to prepare the documents.
+Aim to arrive 7–10 days before registration begins — no earlier and no later.

-• The JW202 and JW201 forms.
-These are not a mere formality but key documents, without which the visa will not be granted.
+The JW202 and JW201 forms.
+These are not a formality but key documents, without which no visa will be granted.
 The university sends them electronically.
-Print them out and carefully check all the data.
+Print them out and check every detail.

-• The medical check in China.
-Even if you have already had an examination back home, China may require a repeat one — at your expense.
-Check this point with the university in advance.
+The medical check in China.
+Even if you have already been examined at home, China may require it again, at your expense.
+Confirm this with the university in advance.

-• The single-entry nature of the X2 visa.
-The X2 is usually issued for a single entry.
-Once you leave — you cannot re-enter on it.
-Plan trips abroad with this in mind.
+The single-entry X2 visa.
+The X2 is usually issued for one entry only.
+Once you leave, you cannot re-enter on it.
+Plan any trips abroad accordingly.

-• Social media checks.
-China checks social media selectively, but on suspicion may request access.
-Profiles should be clean.
+Social-media checks.
+China checks social media selectively, but if it has doubts it may ask for access.
+Keep your profiles clean.

-• The language barrier.
-The form is filled in in English or Chinese.
-Basic knowledge of Chinese (HSK 2–3) is not required, but will make life much easier with registration, dealing with the immigration service and everyday matters.
+The language barrier.
+The form is completed in English or Chinese.
+Basic Chinese (HSK 2–3) is not required, but it will make registration, dealing with the immigration service and everyday life far easier.

 What Matters for Applicants from Kyrgyzstan

-The Embassy of the PRC in Bishkek switched to a new online system on 30 June 2025.
-No appointment is needed for submission — after online approval you simply come with your documents.
-The processing time is 4 working days, but in the pre-season (July–August) it can be longer.
-All documents translated into Chinese or English do not require an apostille — a notarized translation is enough.
+The Embassy of the PRC in Bishkek moved to a new online system on 30 June 2025.
+No appointment is needed to apply — once approved online, you simply come in with your documents.
+Processing takes 4 working days, though in the pre-season peak (July–August) it can take longer.
+Documents translated into Chinese or English need no apostille — a notarised translation is enough.

 Conclusion

-The Chinese student visa is a system with tight deadlines and clear rules.
-If you choose the X1 for long-term study, be ready for the 30-day window to obtain the Residence Permit, the medical check and strict residence registration.
-The X2 for short programs is simpler but offers less flexibility.
-The main requirements: finances of at least 2,500 dollars a year, a confirmed invitation from the university with a JW202 or JW201 form and strict observance of deadlines.
-Work is allowed, but only after the first year of study, with the university's approval and a note in the Residence Permit — no more than 8 hours a week.
+The Chinese student visa is a system of tight deadlines and clear rules.
+If you choose the X1 for long-term study, be ready for the 30-day window to obtain the residence permit, the medical check and strict residence registration.
+The X2 for short programmes is simpler but offers less flexibility.
+The core requirements: funds of at least 2,500 dollars a year, a confirmed university invitation with a JW202 or JW201 form, and strict adherence to deadlines.
+Work is allowed, but only after the first year of study, with the university's approval and a note in the residence permit — no more than 8 hours a week.

-If you still have questions about choosing a Chinese university, drawing up the JW202 or the visa procedure, get in touch with our specialists.
-We will help you go through every stage and obtain a student visa without unnecessary delays.
+If you still have questions about choosing a Chinese university, preparing the JW202 or the visa procedure, get in touch with our specialists.
+We will guide you through every stage and help you obtain a student visa without needless delay.